jiharaguiapal/bfi-theme/README.md

 ### Usage

-Create custom.scss file inside your assets folder
+Create custom.scss file inside your assets folder.
-Add this lines to your custom.scss
+Add this lines to your custom.scss.
-Note that bfi-colors should be imported first before bootstrap
+Note that bfi-colors should be imported first before bootstrap.

 ```js live=true
 @import "../node_modules/bfi-colors/scss/style";